 Charité – Universitätsmedizin Berlin

 Max Delbrück Center for Molecular Medicine in the Helmholtz Association

 German Institute of Human Nutrition Potsdam-Rehbrücke

-The DZHK partner site Berlin pools the expertise of the regional research institutions Charité – Universitätsmedizin Berlin, the Max Delbrück Center for Molecular Medicine (MDC), the German Heart Institute Berlin (DHZB), the Robert Koch Institute and the German Institute of Human Nutrition (DIfE) as well as extramural partners.
+The DZHK partner site Berlin pools the expertise of the regional research institutions Charité – Universitätsmedizin Berlin, the Max Delbrück Center for Molecular Medicine (MDC), the German Heart Center Berlin (DHZB), the Robert Koch Institute and the German Institute of Human Nutrition (DIfE) as well as extramural partners.

 At the DZHK partner site Berlin, cardiologists collaborate with surgeons, basic scientists and public health experts to elucidate myocardial, vascular and metabolic disease mechanisms.

 The DZHK partner site Berlin focuses on the rapid transfer of research findings into clinical practice as well as primary and secondary disease prevention.
 Work in this field is guided by the assumption of a “cardiovascular continuum”, including metabolic syndrome, diabetes and stroke as risk factors and/or outcomes, thereby expanding traditional cardiac medicine into a veritable cardiovascular medicine approach.